-- Master of Science in Electrical and Computer Engineering Concentrations: Photonics; Telecommunications and Networking Focus Areas: Computer Engineering, Electronics and the Solid State, Optics and Photonics, RF and Microwave Engineering, Signal Processing, Systems and Control, Telecommunications and Networking - Post-Master's Certificate in Electrical and Computer Engineering - Graduate Certificate in Electrical and Computer Engineering
+- Master of Science in Electrical and Computer Engineering Concentrations: Communications and Networking; Photonics Focus Areas: Communications and Networking; Computer Engineering, Electronics and the Solid State, Optics and Photonics, RF and Microwave Engineering, Signal Processing, Systems and Control - Post-Master's Certificate in Electrical and Computer Engineering - Graduate Certificate in Electrical and Computer Engineering

-The part-time Electrical and Computer Engineering program's strength lies in its faculty, who are drawn from the Applied Physics Laboratory, government and local industry, and from the full-time Department of Electrical & Computer Engineering.
+The part-time Electrical and Computer Engineering program's strength lies in its faculty, who are drawn from the Applied Physics Laboratory, from government and local industry, and from the fulltime Department of Electrical & Computer Engineering.
 Their active involvement in applied research and development helps to foster students' understanding of the theory and practice of the discipline.
 Students study the fundamentals of electrical and computer engineering, as well as more specific aspects of current technologies based on a variety of technical groupings of courses.

-Courses are offered at the Applied Physics Laboratory, the Dorsey Center, and online.
+Courses are offered at the Applied Physics Laboratory and the Dorsey Center, as well as online.

-BRIAN K. JENNISON, PROGRAM CHAIR Principal Professional Staff, JHU Applied Physics Laboratory
+BRIAN K. JENNISON, PROGRAM CHAIR Principal Professional Staff JHU Applied Physics Laboratory

-CLINTON L. EDWARDS, VICE PROGRAM CHAIR Senior Professional Staff, JHU Applied Physics Laboratory
+CLINTON L. EDWARDS, VICE PROGRAM CHAIR Senior Professional Staff JHU Applied Physics Laboratory